 While you should go into every game looking to be the Apex Champion, it’s also OK to go into a match for the sake of practice.
 Don’t go to the outskirts of the Arena, instead go into a hot zone where you know a few squads are going to drop in.

-This is going to give you a crash course in fighting and force you to pay attention to all of the mechanics/movement that need to be worked on.
+This is going to give you a crash course in fighting and force you to pay attention to all of the mechanics/movements that need to be worked on.

 Make use of the Firing range